MaterSim/PyXtal/doc/Background.rst

 determine this crystal structure, it becomes possible to predict the way that the grains form and interact with each other.
 From this, we can go on to predict properties at larger and larger scales, and determine how useful a material will behave in different physical situations.
-For this reason, determining a material's small-scale crystal structure is absolutely essential for modern materials science and engineering.
+Therefore, determining a material's small-scale crystal structure is absolutely essential for modern materials science and engineering.